harryyeh/chef-ipaddress/README.md

 ## Platform:

-The cookbook aims to be platform independent, but is tested on Ubuntu 12.04, and CentOS 7.
+The cookbook aims to be platform independent, but it's tested on Ubuntu 12.04, and CentOS 7.

 # USAGE: